patricebechard/rasa/docs/migration-guide.rst

         threshold: 0.4
         ambiguity_threshold: 0.1

-In addition you need to add a :ref:`rule<rules>` to specify which action to run in case of low NLU confidence:
+In addition, you need to add a :ref:`rule<rules>` to specify which action to run in case of low NLU confidence:

 .. code-block:: yaml